Bull City on a Budget

 While first and foremost a teaching and research area, Duke Forest is also open for hiking, picnics, nature study and fishing.
 The natural trails provide a convenient and relaxing escape from the city and offer stunning glimpses of wildlife.

 The American Tobacco Trail provides an accessible, partially paved foray into nature that follows a former railroad line.
-The trail extends well into neighboring Chatham and Wake Counties (the Durham portion is 11 miles in length) and traverses many of Durham’s neighborhoods.
+The trail extends well into neighboring Chatham and Wake Counties (the Durham portion is 11 miles long) and traverses many of Durham’s neighborhoods.
 It's open daily from 8 a.m. to sunset.

 Just 10 miles from downtown, Eno River State Park offers terrific access to nature.
 The river winds through miles of hills and bluffs and is ready to be hiked and enjoyed from one of five access points.
 You can take a photo from the iconic suspension bridge, picnic at one of the picnic tables, go fishing, or relax by the water.
 For a modest fee, you can extend your stay and take advantage of the campgrounds.